sethupathib/Answers/README.md

 4. Everybody runs after money, but nobody acknowledges it.
 5. If you don't ask, the answer is always "No".
 6. "20's" is all about figuring out what you want to do for the rest of your life.
+7. Physical Design (Specifically P&R has little to no math required.
+All the math is present in PDN, STA, EDA, Analog Design, Memory Design, Architecture R&D).
+Also, people seem to solve **Bounded** problems in Physical Design.
+8. ABK believes that performing experimental investigations is much more important than Algorithms.
+As a guy from a Pure Math & CS background, he can say that.
+I have not quite explored Algorithms area yet.
+I believe that EDA has more precedence and is tougher when compared to Physical Design.
+I found some really smart people who are in EDA.

 ------------------------
 ### **Much Later**